-Water is a resource that sustains aquatic and wetland habitats, provides drinking water and supports day to day residential and employment activities and recreational opportunities.
+Water is a resource that sustains aquatic and wetland habitats, provides drinking water for residents and supports recreational opportunities.
 The Water System policies in this Section provide a framework for watershed planning, guide the delivery of safe and sustainable water and wastewater services as well as provide direction for the protection of local surface water and groundwater resources.